stonehippo/kinoma_template/README.md

 // silently deploys the app via cURL
 ```

-This will deploy the content of `src` to a Kinoma Element.
+This will deploy the contents of `src` to a Kinoma Element.

 ## Useful links (while they last)